Kolo Touré: International career

 Touré made his debut for Ivory Coast in April 2000 against Rwanda.
 He played in all five games for the Ivory Coast as they finished runners up to the hosts in the African Cup of Nations in Egypt in January 2006.

-He was named in the 23-man squad taken by coach Henri Michel to the 2006 FIFA World Cup and made his first appearance in a FIFA World Cup on 11 June 2006 in the Ivory Coast's 2–1 loss to Argentina.
-He has scored three goals for the Ivory Coast to date, two of them headers against Guinea and Gabon one against Japan, a 20-yard shot from outside the penalty area that flew into the top corner of the goal.

-Touré was named for the Ivory Coast for the 2010 FIFA World Cup and was the captain in the team's first game vs. Portugal due to Didier Drogba's injury, which kept him benched.
+He was named in the 23-man squad taken by coach Henri Michel to the 2006 FIFA World Cup and made his first appearance in a FIFA World Cup on 11 June 2006 in a 2–1 loss to Argentina.
+He was also called up for the 2010 FIFA World Cup and was the captain in the team's first game against Portugal due to Didier Drogba's injury.
+On 10 August 2010, Touré headed the only goal of a friendly win over Italy at West Ham United's Boleyn Ground.

 In December 2014, Touré announced his intention to retire from international football after the 2015 Africa Cup of Nations.
 He played his final game in the final of the tournament on 8 February 2015, where Ivory Coast beat Ghana 9–8 on penalties after the game ended 0–0.
 He took the seventh penalty for Ivory Coast, which he scored.
 On 15 February 2015, he confirmed his retirement from international duty.